Steps to take before you go, so you have an amazing experience

 If your trip involves much longer distances and intensity than what you’re doing now, find ways to add more activity to get as close to your trip’s conditions as feasible.

 Do it gradually though, to minimize the risk of injury.
 And consider working with a personal trainer or coach to get a personalized plan that takes into account your needs.
+My friend Lori Janousek put together some Tips for choosing a personal trainer.

 If your trip includes an activity you aren’t doing regularly, aim to get out and do it once a week, if possible.
 Rent the equipment you don’t have, and take a class if possible.